-Nail and skin care are part of the many services provided by your podiatrist.
-The podiatrist is entitled to evaluate callosity and nail problem types, to determine their cause and to recommend appropriate treatments.
-To treat nails and skin, the podiatrist uses effective, safe and sterilized instruments.
-There is no compromise on that matter.
+Podiatric treatments include nail and skin care.
+The podiatrist is authorized to evaluate the types of calluses and nail problems, and to determine their cause to recommend the appropriate treatments.
+In order to treat nails and skin properly, the podiatrist uses effective, safe and sterilized instruments.

-Onychomycosis is an infection of the nail caused by fungic type microorganisms.
-Yellowing, detachment and thickening of the nail can sometimes be noticed on one or several nails.
-The progression is often slow and rarely painful.
+Onychomycosis is a fungal-type micro-organic infection of the nail.
+Sometimes, we notice yellowing, separation and thickening of the plate on one or several nails.
+Progression is often slow and rarely painful.

-Not all thickened or yellowed nails are necessarily infected with fungus.
-Other factors can change the nail appearance, including psoriasis, lichen planus, severe or repeated nail trauma and melanoma.
+However, all thickened and yellowed nails are not necessarily affected.
+Other factors may change the look of the nails, like psoriasis, lichen planus, severe or repeated trauma and melanomas, although these are rare.

-Hyperkeratosis is a common condition that is often the result of excessive pressure and friction on the skin.
-The friction and pressure may be caused by unsuitable footwear, bony protrusions (hammer toes, bunions) or biomechanical overloads on some areas of the feet.
-The superficial layer of the skin is then over-stimulated and thickened.
+Hyperkeratosis is often due to excessive friction and pressure on the skin.
+These may be due to ill-fit shoes, bone extensions (hammer toes, bunions) or biomechanical overloads on certain parts of the foot.
+Then, the surface layer of the skin is too much stimulated and thickens.

 The thickening is sometimes diffuse (calluses or horns), sometimes localized (corns).
 The corns can make you feel like walking on a small rock, which can be very painful.
 Corns located between the toes are called “soft corns”.

 Diabetic people and people with peripheral vascular problems are especially at risk of complications following hyperkeratosis.
 They are encouraged to see their podiatrist regularly to prevent injuries or complications.

 We often see cracks appearing at the heels.
 The thickening and drying of the skin lead to loss of elasticity.
 As we repeatedly put a lot of pressure on our feet, sometimes the skin cracks.
 Therefore the excess horn should be removed and emollient creams should be applied daily.